joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 computer is the instantiation of that abstraction in the physical world.
-We can, for example, make a correspondence between the voltage levels in a CPU register with the state of the Turing machine; likewise we can make a correspondence between the magnetic moments of sections of the hard drive with the states of the Turing machine's ticker tape.
+We can, for example, make a correspondence between the voltage levels in a CPU register with the state of the Turing machine; likewise we can make a correspondence between the magnetic moments of sections of a hard drive with the states of the Turing machine's ticker tape.

 #### How accurate does a computer need to be?